coderabbitai/coderabbit-docs/docs/guides/configure-coderabbit.md

 ### 1. Configure CodeRabbit using a YAML File {#yaml}

-You can add a `.coderabbit.yaml` configuration file to root of your repositories.
+You can add a `.coderabbit.yaml` configuration file to the root of your repositories.
 Below is a sample YAML file that can be used as a starting point and changed as needed: